What is acoustic analysis?

 Here are a few different types of acoustic analysis that can be used in maintenance:

-• Vibration analysis: This type of acoustic analysis involves monitoring the vibrations or oscillations of equipment or machinery using a vibration sensor.
+• Vibration analysis (opens in new tab): This type of acoustic analysis involves monitoring the vibrations or oscillations of equipment or machinery using a vibration sensor (opens in new tab).
 Abnormal vibration patterns can often signal a problem, such as imbalance, misalignment, or wear.

 • Ultrasonic analysis: Ultrasonic waves are sound waves that have a frequency above the range audible to humans.
 In ultrasonic analysis, these high-frequency waves are used to detect defects or changes in materials or systems.
 This technique is often used for checking the integrity of welds, detecting leaks, and identifying cracks in materials.